As our reliance on digital technology grows, so does the importance of protecting our systems and data against security breaches.

 Security breaches can lead to a large number of vulnerabilities.
 Among the highlights are:

 A confidentiality breach is a specific type of security breach that occurs when the confidentiality of data is violated.
-In terms of cybersecurity, confidentiality refers to maintaining the privacy of information, ensuring that only authorized individuals can access it.
+In terms of cybersecurity, confidentiality refers to the practice of maintaining the privacy of information, ensuring that only authorized individuals can access it.

 The consequences of a confidentiality breach are often severe.
-Security breaches can lead to an organization’s loss of competitive advantage, reputational damage, and possible legal penalties for non-compliance with data protection laws.
+For an organization, it can lead to loss of competitive advantage, reputational damage, and possible legal penalties for non-compliance with data protection laws due to security breaches, in GDPR.

 Integrity Breach

 An integrity breach is a specific type of security breach that occurs when the accuracy or consistency of data is altered without authorization.
-Regarding cybersecurity, integrity refers to ensuring that information is accurate and has not been improperly modified.
+In terms of cybersecurity, integrity refers to ensuring that information is accurate and has not been improperly modified.

-Integrity breaches can result from malicious actions, such as a hacker’s attack that alters data, or unintentional errors, such as a system failure that corrupts data.
+Integrity breaches can result from malicious actions, such as a hacker’s attack that alters data, or they can result from unintentional errors, such as a system failure that corrupts data.

-An availability breach is a specific type of security breach that occurs when data or systems are not available to authorized users when they need them.
+An availability breach is a specific type of security breach that occurs when data or systems are unavailable to authorized users when needed.
 Regarding cybersecurity, availability refers to ensuring that systems and data are accessible and functional when needed.

 Availability breaches result from various incidents, from system failures and human error to malicious attacks.